3 observations after Embiid leaves following hit to his face, Sixers lose to Pacers

 The Pacers responded to a 9-2 deficit by storming back with a 14-0 run.
 The Sixers’ turnovers played a key part, allowing Indiana to attack in transition.
 Mathurin poked the ball away from an unsuspecting George, leading to Haliburton’s second consecutive three.
 He made four triples in the first period.

-Maxey turned the ball early in the second quarter over when the Pacers blitzed him in the pick-and-roll shortly after he crossed half court.
+Maxey turned the ball over early in the second quarter when the Pacers blitzed him in the pick-and-roll shortly after he crossed half court.
 Seconds later, T.J.
-McConnell tossed a successful alley-oop to Obi Toppin and Indiana took a 37-24 lead.
+McConnell tossed an alley-oop to Obi Toppin and Indiana took a 37-24 lead.
 At that point, the Sixers had eight turnovers to the Pacers’ one.

 Indiana applied effective pressure on Maxey, who’d scored 45 points on Oct.
 27 in an overtime victory against the Pacers.
 Before Friday, his season high in turnovers was four.
 He had five giveaways in the first half.